hartmaj2/plat-arch-solids-coloring/Notes/diary.md

   - the changes above make sense because we don't need to know anything about symmetries to introduce these ideas

 - added also some archimedean solids to the chromatic polynomial evaluations (still excluded the rhombicuboctahedron which takes about 10 mins to compute)

+- added a text about limitations of regular chromatic polynomial
+  - counting symmetric colorings mutliple times
+  - counting colorings that are just relabeling of colors of the independent sets multiple times